utdata/rwd-mastery-assignments/vaccination-exemptions/README.md

 ## Adding a real date column

-> I'm not sure if we need this.

-You might also create a new column that includes a real date based on the school year date to use for line charts in Tableau.
-The idea is to create a new _real_ data of Aug.
-1 for each year by taking the text "08/01" and combining it with the right-most four characters from the School Year.
+You next need to create a new column that includes a _real_ date based on the `School Year` date so we can build a line chart in Tableau.
+(Tableau won't let you make a line chart based on a non-date category like "2018-2019".)

+We are choosing to make a "Year" column, but picking June 1, which is typically around the end of the school year.
+We concatenate the text "06/01/" with the last four characters of our `School Year` column to get our valid date format.

 - Use the **Formula** function as an Excel function.
-The formula is `="08/01/"&RIGHT(B1,4)`.
+The formula is `="06/01/"&RIGHT(B1,4)`.
 Call the column "Year".
 - Now convert that "Year" column to a date format.

 ## Export the file

 - Click the **Export** button and click the download button under CSV.
+- You should **rename the downloaded file** to something like "exemptions.csv" or something that describes the file.
+Leaving it as something like "Workflow 62289 - convert-date-290688.csv" won't help you later when you are looking for the file.

 ## Assignments

 Share this Workbench workflow with me or make it public.
-You'll need the link when you turn in the assignment.
+You'll also need the link when you turn in the assignment.

 - [rubric-tableau](rubric-tableau.md)